-As another example of Leer's strong commitment to serving community interests, the mine has invested nearly \$1 million of incremental capital to outfit its mine ventilation fans with the most advanced noise-dampening technologies.
+As another example of Arch's strong commitment to serving community interests, subsidiary operations have designed and installed new mine ventilation fans with advanced noise-dampening technologies.
 As a result of this incremental investment, the new ventilation fans are roughly 1/20th as loud as typical mine ventilation fans.